-- 1 Select the tag that you want in the Tag List. - 2 Do one of the following: - On the Chart menu, click Highlight Tag so that a check mark appears.
+- 1. Select the tag that you want in the Tag List.

+- 2. Do one of the following:

+- o On the Chart menu, click Highlight Tag so that a check mark appears.

-- Click the Highlight Tag toolbar button so that it is highlighted. - The tag is highlighted in the chart.
+- Click the Highlight Tag

+description of the tit is highlighted.

+The tag is highlighted in the chart.